dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 	}

 ##Step 5: Test cases: log in with valid, invalid and not entered email address and password
-- Create another two test cases with invalid and empty mails and passwords.
+- Create two test cases with invalid and empty mails and passwords.

 file LoginTestSuite.testspec: